kda2495/IPA_Downloader/README_EN.md

 • Enter your two-factor authentication code (Enter 2FA code)
 3\.
 Enter desired command

+## Possible errors:
+• Download error: HTTP request failed: Timeout was reached - Failed to connect to Apple servers, check your network connection
+• Error: license is required - This app has not been previously purchased on this Apple ID
+• Purchase error: item is temporarily unavailable - This app has not been previously purchased on this Apple ID, and the purchase failed because app has been removed from App Store
+• No device found - Device not detected.
+Make sure the `AppleMobileDeviceSupport64` driver (included with [iTunes](https://www.apple.com/itunes/download/win64)) is installed

 ## Additional Information:
 ### Windows 7 Support:
 1\.
 Update system certificates via UpdRootsCert: